dfujiwara/dfujiwara.github.io/README.md

 ---
 ### Experience

-####  [Nextdoor.com](https://nextdoor.com), San Francisco, CA 07/2011 - Present
+####  [Nextdoor](https://nextdoor.com), San Francisco, CA (7/2011 - Present)
 __Engineering Lead - Mobile__ (2016 - Present)
-  - Currently managing a team of 6 iOS and Android developers
+  - Manage a team of six iOS and Android developers
-  - Coordinate the iOS and Android [co-ops](https://engblog.nextdoor.com/co-ops-at-nextdoor-e0d64c2830b2) with the teammates to facilitate technical discussions and cross team communication
+  - Coordinate the iOS and Android [Co-ops](https://engblog.nextdoor.com/co-ops-at-nextdoor-e0d64c2830b2) with the teammates to facilitate technical discussions and cross team communication
   - Led the effort of app redesign which includes deep technical rearchitecting the iOS and Android main feed and navigation components as well as performance tuning
   - Led the effort to automate release process so that any engineers can release our apps
   - Reorganized the mobile role interview process so that interview questions are more practical and oriented around relevant mobile skill sets
-  - Hired three new mobile engineers and oversaw the mentorship of handful of mobile interns
+  - Hired three new mobile engineers and oversaw the mentorship of mobile interns
-  - Led the movement of adopting Swift early on and coordinated cross team effort to update the language
+  - Led the movement of adopting Swift early on and coordinated cross team update effort
   - An active member of our [engineering blog](https://engblog.nextdoor.com) initiative

-__Staff Software Engineer__ (09/2013 - 2016)
+__Staff Software Engineer__ (9/2013 - 2016)
-  - A founding engineer of the mobile team on the iOS platform who launched the v1 and v2 of the iOS app
+  - Launched the v1 and v2 of the iOS app as founding member of mobile team
-  - Implemented the Restful API for mobile app consumption
+  - Implemented initial Restful API in Django for mobile app
   - Managed 4 mobile engineers
-  - Led the effort of internationalizing the mobile apps on iOS and Android.
-Laid down the foundation both on the client and API sides so that subsequent internal expansion requires minimal effort
-  - Spearheaded the platform initiatives for mobile to establish the solid foundation of mobile development at Nextdoor
+  - Led internationalization of iOS and Android apps
   - Led the team of iOS, Android, and web engineers to revamp the user profile view
   - Introduced the the biweekly ["Share your knowledge"](https://engblog.nextdoor.com/share-your-knowledge-98119b4f7c4b) sessions for knowledge sharing

-__Senior Software Engineer__ (07/2011 - 09/2013)
+__Senior Software Engineer__ (7/2011 - 9/2013)
   - Implemented various Nextdoor web app features using Python/Django/Postgres
+    - User defined neighborhood flow
+    - Postcard blast
+    - New member welcome
+  - Integrated [Celery](http://www.celeryproject.org/) for asynchronous processing

-#### Truveo, San Francisco, CA 06/2010 - 07/2011
+#### Truveo, San Francisco, CA (6/2010 - 7/2011)
 __Senior Software Engineer__
   - Engineer of search team for most comprehensive video search engine on internet
   - Developed API and website analytics using Hive and Hadoop streaming in Python and PHP